yasassri/yasassri.github.io/_posts/2025-11-07-TrackStateOfIntegrationsInWSO2MI.md

 ```
 ### Example 2: Bulk Processing and checking status

-In this scenario, we will be processing a bulk load in the background and
+In this scenario, we will be processing a bulk load in the background and checking its status.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>